SBB RABe 501: Service

-As of December 2020, Giruno units operate services from Basel and Zürich to Chiasso and Lugano.
+As of December 2020, Giruno units operate services from Basel and Zurich to Chiasso and Lugano.
 Services between Zurich and Milan have also operated since 12 August 2020, and have later expanded to Venice, Genoa and Bologna.

 The Giruno replaced existing RABDe 500 (ICN) and tilting ETR 610 units on the Gotthard railway, which were reassigned to more winding Alpine routes such as the Jura Foot Railway.